WEZB: Hurricane Katrina

 WEZB was also a member of the United Radio Broadcasters of New Orleans, an alliance of broadcast stations formed by the joint ventures of WEZB's parent company, Entercom Communications with Clear Channel Communications, during Hurricane Katrina in September 2005.

 Past programming and staff

 Notable former programs include The Howard Stern Show.
-Notable former on-air personalities include program director Elvis Duran sports reporter Bernard "Buddy" Diliberto.1979-1980 Middays 10am-2pm Kenneth Weeks om air talent.
-2pm- 6pm Terry Young.
-1982-1987 Boomer 6-10pm and Dedication Party host.
+Notable former on-air personalities include program director Elvis Duran and sports reporter Bernard "Buddy" Diliberto.